-How does my spouse, parent, or child apply?
+How does my spouse, parent, or child apply for Parole?

 - Two identical, color, passport style photographs of the applicant;

-- Evidence that you are an Active Duty member of the U.S. Armed Forces, in the Selected Reserve of the Ready Reserve or proof that you previously served in the U.S. Armed Forces or the Selected Reserve or the Ready Reserve such as a photocopy of both the front and back of the service member’s military identification card (DD Form 1173);
+- Evidence that you are an active duty member of the United States Armed Forces, in the Selected Reserve of the Ready Reserve or proof that you previously served in the United States Armed Forces or the Selected Reserve or the Ready Reserve such as a photocopy of both the front and back of the service member’s military identification card (DD Form 1173);

 - Evidence of any additional favorable discretionary factors that the applicant wishes to have considered like letter of reference, proof of educational or professional accomplishments, or community service.